Dalata Hotel Group PLC: Holding(s) in Company

 |

-- 1. Identity of the issuer or the underlying issuer of existing shares to which voting rights are attachedii: Dalata Hotel Group PLC
+1. Identity of the issuer or the underlying issuer of existing shares to which voting rights are attachedii:

 |